beezim-oss/zimlet-jitsi-meet/README.md

     chmod +x install.sh
     ./install.sh

-##### Todo List
-1. Move the fixed values to the properties files
-2. Translate the zimlet
-3. More to come##### Install the Jitsi-meet-Zimlet

 This software is released under the terms of the GPL v2.
 See the included LICENCE.TXT for details.